Home Heritage Business Gaps in hotel history

 An infant daughter died there in 1903, but they had another daughter Christina Wilhelmina, who married a spirit merchant, Robert Paterson.
 She died at their home at 53 North Bridge Street, Bathgate, on December 30 1945 at the age of 49.

-Hermann himself did not live to a ripe old age, as by 1912 Jane was a widow and on May 28 of that year sold the Queen’s.
+Hermann himself did not live to a ripe old age, as he died on a trip to his birthplace, Dransfeld, Hanover, on January 27 1910.
+1912 Jane was now a widow, and on May 28 1912 she sold the Queen’s.

 An advertisement in the Helensburgh Directory of 1921 names Mrs James McLellan as proprietrix, and a 1928 advertisement in the Helensburgh and Gareloch Times names James McLellan as manager.